 Hockey Team Names

-NHL Hockey Team NamesProfessional hockey was introduced in 1917 with four Canadian teams — the Montreal Canadiens, the Montreal Wanderers, the Ottawa Senators, and the Quebec Bulldogs.
-They called themselves the Ligue Nationale de Hockey (LNH), and as teams began to be added from the United States it also became known as the National Hockey League (NHL).
+NHL Hockey Team NamesIn 1917, professional hockey was introduced with four Canadian teams – the Montreal Canadiens, the Montreal Wanderers, the Ottawa Senators, and the Quebec Bulldogs.
+They called themselves the Ligue Nationale de Hockey (LNH), and as teams began to be added from the USA, it also became known as the National Hockey League (NHL).

 The first American team to be introduced was the Boston Bruins during the 1924-1925 season.
 They were quickly followed by the New York Americans, Pittsburgh Pirates, New York Rangers, Chicago Black Hawks, and Detroit Cougars (now known as the Red Wings).